mickfuzz/phd4/_posts/thesis_chapters/2023-9-7-Discussion-Conclusion.md

 - developing agency through celebration of different game maker styles
 - authenticity of tool use, especially docs and access to Community
 - authenticity of audience - and role of drama to facilitate reflection

+This summary can be explored using conceptions of agency explored in previous chapters including instrumental, effortful and authorial agency.
+In particular the use of TADS and other conceptions of agency to shed light on the role of the designer /facilitator can be highlighted at this point.

 #### Game design to understanding games as a design artefact for empowerment purposes - PERHAPS GOOD FOR CONCLUSION.